conical-class/ConicalClassification/README.md

 As we have shown in the paper, conical classification is very simple to implement, very efficient, and yet very powerful.
 The implementation used for evaluation can be found in conical.py.

-A demo of it in action can be found in testConical.ipynb.
+A demo of it in action can be found in demoConical.ipynb.

 ## Hyperparameter Tuning